FAQ

 I want your ceremony to be so meaningful and beautiful for you.
 That’s why I write almost everything in my ceremonies from scratch.

 I spend the time to get to know you.
-We can do this by zoom, by e-mail and sometimes I’ll even stalk you a bit on Insta or FB.
+We can do this by Google Meet, by e-mail and sometimes I’ll even stalk you a bit on Insta or FB.
+For those of you with a Bespoke ceremony you also have the option for a face to face meet.

 In writing your story, I’ll send each of you through a relationship questionnaire.
 I ask that you complete this separately to your partner.
 It helps me to get a real sense of what you love about each other, what getting married means to you, and what makes you an awesome team.